ezzieyguywuf/mycad/README.md

 Project Status
 ==============

 mycad continues to be a work in progress.
-Most recently, we've transitioned the code base over to Haskell, and implemented a simple OpenGL viewer that can be used to draw the generated data.
+It started in C++, making use of the CGAL library — later, the code-base was converted to haskell (because I wanted to learn about functional programming).
+Most recently, I've decided to take the (functional) lessons I've learned and re-convert the codebase back to C++.
+The reason for this is that I ultimately wish for mycad to reach as large of an audience as possible, both developers and users.
+In that regard, C++ feels to me to be a more "inclusive" language versus haskell.
+On a more practical note, C++ is also supported on more platforms.

 One of the goals (number 3 below) is to be disciplined in our approach to growing the code base.
 As part of that, any new feature should start as a